 - Cordon establishes a separate TLS connection with the upstream API (using the system trust store)

-- Cordon can now read and modify the request before forwarding it
+- Cordon can now strip and replace auth headers before forwarding the request

 CA certificate setup